csiro-wsn/tutedocs/Boards/README.md

 ## Overview

-The following set of tutorials will focus on providing step-by-step instruction for building and flashing a basic Zephyr Aplication on to the following boards
+The following set of tutorials will focus on providing step-by-step instructions for building and flashing a basic Zephyr Aplication on to the following boards

     1. Thingy52
     2. Arduino Sense (BLE)